tjleestjohn/Entropic-Scree/README.md

 ## <a id="-usage-r-script"></a>💻 Simulation (R Script)

-This repository includes a fully-annotated simulation in R that is **available to run now**.
-The script generates a hostile, high-dimensional synthetic environment ($m=10,000$, $N=5,000$, sparse and highly modular network topology, $\sim 99.5\%$ idiosyncratic noise, non-linear distortion), demonstrates the systematic degradation of standard PCA, and utilizes the Entropic Scree to extract the true generative rank ($r=10$).
+This repository includes a fully-annotated simulation in R that is available to run now.
+The script generates a hostile, high-dimensional synthetic environment ($m=10,000$, $N=5,000$, highly centralized and entangled network topology, $\sim 99.5\%$ idiosyncratic noise, non-linear distortion), demonstrates the systematic degradation of standard PCA, and utilizes the Entropic Scree to extract the true generative rank ($r=10$).

 **Notes:**
 * **Automatic Setup:** The script is self-contained.
-It will automatically detect and install missing dependencies (e.g., `Rcpp`, `data.table`, `ggplot2`) upon the first run.
+It will automatically detect and install missing dependencies (e.g., Rcpp, data.table, ggplot2) upon the first run.
-* **C++ Backend:** The pairwise mutual information engine is written in C++ via `Rcpp` and utilizes `OpenMP` for rapid multi-threading natively in RAM.
+* **C++ Backend:** The pairwise mutual information engine is written in C++ via Rcpp and utilizes OpenMP for rapid multi-threading natively in RAM.
 * **Automated End-to-End Execution:** The interactive prompt has been disabled for this simulation so you can seamlessly "select all and run" the entire file from beginning to end.
-The engine relies on the automated log-gap heuristic to extract the rank and complete the baseline comparisons without requiring manual console input.
+The engine relies on the dual Log-Gap and Triple-Tap convergence to extract the rank and complete the baseline comparisons without requiring manual console input.

 ### Quick Start
 Copy and paste the following code block into your R console or RStudio to download and open the script directly: